breeatoomey/newity-case-study/ai-log.md

 | Phase 4 — Testing | 20 min |
 | Phase 5 — Documentation + demo recording | 20 min |
 | **Total** | **~3h 55m** |

-Came in just under the 4-hour cap.
-The build itself stayed within its scope-doc time plan; documentation and demo recording were intentionally lean.
-The cap held because the scope held — three V1 views, one documented adjustment (dashboard), one feature built and cut (data quality callout), and a focused test suite.
-Cutting the data quality callout mid-build was what created the buffer for tests + docs + recording without overrun.

----